intrajp/auth_emailhcaptcha/README.md

                 }
             }
         }
-        // we should see below function
-        // end added by intrajp
+        // add for hcaptcha - end
 ```

 Also, please edit lib/formslib.php as below.